dorian31337/forensics-tools/README.md

 Other options such as maximum file size to scan, number of threads or a fast scan can be adjusted - check the --help switch

+Feel free to filter out unwanted results from the output, such as the rule showing `PE_File`s

 ## Rule compilation
 To make the proces simpler, faster and more effective, thousands of rules are compiled dynamically into a single file within **Makefile**, where rule repos' sources are defined.